 Flexibilis products include FPGA IP cores, integrated semiconductor devices as well as related software and development kits.
 Flexibilis products are developed in Tampere, Finland and are available from TTTech sales offices around the world.

-In communication technology, Flexibilis has concentrated on wired Ethernet.
+Flexibilis Oy was founded in 1998 in Tampere, Finland.
+In communication technology, Flexibilis concentrated on wired Ethernet.
 In 2002, Flexibilis had already developed its first FPGA IP product.
 The product was named FFEC (Flexibilis Fast Ethernet Controller), and was an Ethernet controller IP block, programmable to an FPGA chip.
 In 2006, development of FPGA technology made it possible to upgrade the controller to gigabit speed.
 The name was changed to AFEC (Advanced Flexibilis Ethernet Controller), as “Fast Ethernet” implied support for 100 Mbps speed only.
 The IEEE 1588 PTP (Precision Time Protocol) was becoming a more and more widely used standard for time synchronization, and support for it was added to AFEC in 2007.

 Flexibilis has also designed complete devices.
-At the beginning of 2007 Flexibilis started to develop its first complete communication product.
+In 2007-2009 Flexibilis developed its first complete communication product.
 It was a time synchronization device targeted for use in harsh environments.
 It had a waterproof housing, and the electronics inside the housing were passively cooled.
 It was built using FPGA technology and both AFEC and FES IP blocks were employed.
 The device was able to achieve nanosecond class accuracy in clock transfer over Ethernet using IEEE 1588 PTP.
-The first sales took place in 2009.

 In October 2016, TTTech acquired Flexibilis and integrated the Flexibilis brand and products into its industrial market offering.
 TTTech Computertechnik AG is an Austrian company and a global leader in the field of robust networking and safety controls.